 Keyhole Bunion Surgery

-The keyhole bunion surgery techniques of the foot and ankle developed after Mr Palmer attended a meeting with like-minded French and Spanish surgeons in Bordeaux in 2006.
+The keyhole bunion surgery techniques of the foot and ankle were developed after Mr Palmer attended a meeting with like-minded French and Spanish surgeons in Bordeaux in 2006.
 Mr Palmer was one of the few English Surgeons to be trained and learn these techniques in 2007.
-Since then he has continued to develop his skills and his techniques with Eoropean foot surgeons and other leading UK foot surgeons.
-Mr Palmer is currently undertaking many research studies in these minimally invasive techniques for the treatment of foot and ankle problems.
+Since then he has continued to develop his skills and his techniques with European foot surgeons.
+Mr Palmer has undertaken many research studies in these minimally invasive techniques for the treatment of foot and ankle problems.

-The bunion surgery operation is completed as a day case procedure with a healing time of between 4-6 weeks (although swelling may last a little longer.)
-The procedure can be performed under local anaesthesia if required.
-Patients can weight bear immediately but post operative elevation of the foot is important.
+The keyhole bunion surgery operation is completed as a day case procedure with a bony healing time of between 6 to 8 weeks (although swelling may last a little longer.)
+The procedure is performed under a light and short specialist day surgery anaesthetic.
+Patients can weight bear in a special surgical shoe immediately but post operative elevation of the foot is important.
+The surgery involves a soft tissue release and a bony osteotomy.

 The “keyhole” technique has a number of benefits over traditional ‘open’ surgery, such as: -

 A more stable and controllable realignment is achieved, when compared with traditional bunion surgery.
-Stabilisation of the fixation is either achieved with a temporary titanium wire or small specially designed bone screws inserted through very small incisions.
-The titanium wire remains in place for up to 4 weeks, and then is removed very easily in the outpatient department once healing is well underway.
-The small screw does not usually require removal.
+Stabilisation of the fixation is either achieved with a temporary titanium wire and small specially designed bone screws inserted through very small incisions.
+The titanium wire if required remains in place for up to 4 weeks, and then is removed very easily in the outpatient department once healing is well underway.
+The small screw does not usually require removal although occasionally is necessary under a local anaesthetic